eth-educators/eth-docker/SETUP.md

 - `teku-base.yml` - Teku
 - `nimbus-base.yml` - Nimbus
 - `geth.yml` - local geth eth1 chain node
-- `geth-archive.yml` - local geth node in full archive mode, required for Nimbus
 - `lh-grafana.yml` - grafana dashboard for Lighthouse
-- `prysm-grafana.yml` - grafana dashboard for Prysm, as well as experimental Web UI
+- `prysm-grafana.yml` - grafana dashboard for Prysm.
+Not encrypted, do not expose to Internet.
+- `prysm-web.yml` - Prysm experimental Web UI.
+Not encrypted, do not expose to Internet.
 - `nimbus-grafana.yml` - grafana dashboard for Nimbus
 - `teku-grafana.yml` - grafana dashboard for Teku